yoriyuki/moh/README.md

 You can contact the author by email yoriyuki.y@gmail.com

-* How to install
+# How to install

 The installation is easy.

-1. First, install ruby.  moh was developed using ruby 1.8.7, so if you are using Mac OS X 10.8, you do not need to do anything.
+1. First, install ruby.  moh works the builtin ruby of Mac OS X Yosemite.
+So, If you use MacOS X Yosemite, you do not need to do anything

 2. Put moh.rb somewhere.

 That's all.

-* Usage
+# Usage

-** Preparation of Financial Data
+## Preparation of Financial Data

 To use moh, first you need to prepare your financial data.  moh does not require the specific format for them.
 You only need to put lines as follow to some plain text file in a specified directory or its subdirectories.